fhdm-dev/scoppy/README.md

 > If you are looking for the Scopy Oscilloscope by Analog Devices you can find it [here](https://wiki.analog.com/university/tools/m2k/scopy/oscilloscope).

 # Scoppy
 Scoppy is an oscilloscope and logic analyzer powered by your Android phone/tablet and Raspberry Pi Pico or Pico W. Signals are measured by the Pico and the waveforms are displayed on the Android device.
-No programming is required and both the app and firmware are free to download.
+No programming is required and both the app and firmware are free to download<sup>1</sup>.
 Installation is super easy and should only take a few minutes.

-The Pico W version allows you to use your phone/tablet as the oscilloscope display without the need for a physical connection between your phone and the Pico W (and the signals being measured).
+The Pico W version allows you to use your phone/tablet as the oscilloscope display without the need for a physical connection between your phone and the Pico W.

 The aim of the Scoppy project is to give electronics novices and hobbyists and STEM students access to an ultra-ultra cheap oscilloscope that is useful for viewing low voltage, low frequency signals.
 Scoppy is also a logic analyzer with a sample rate of 25MS/s.